xinjuezou-whi/Open_Duck_reference_motion_generator/README.md

 ## TODO

 - The robots descriptions should be in a separate repository and imported as a submodule.
 This would help having duplicates of the same files, or with different versions etc.
+- Validate that we can train policies with these motions (might have broken something during the port...)
+- Fix small bugs in gait_playground (refreshing, changing robots ...)
+- Nicer visualization ?
+Directly visualize using meshcat maybe.